(Disclosure: Some of the links below may be affiliate links)

-Overall, you can do many more things with your time in public transportation.
+Overall, you can do many more things with your time on public transportation.
 So the winner is the bus.

-The impact on the environment is another thing you may want to consider when you compare taking public transportation or your car.
+The impact on the environment is another thing you may want to consider when comparing public transportation or your car.
 I do not have access to the train, so I will compare taking my car or the bus.

-At the time of my commute, buses are pretty full, so they are very efficient.
-I would say that there are about 30 to 40 people on the buses I would take.
+During my commute, buses are pretty full, so they are very efficient.
+I would say there are about 30 to 40 people on the buses I would take.
 This means that it would be about 3 to 4 times more efficient to take the bus.
-However, the path taken by the bus is about 30% longer than the path I take in my car.
+However, the path the bus takes is about 30% longer than my path in my car.
 So we have to reduce the efficiency of the bus by about 30%.